 This picture as a whole strikes one as genuinely Germanic, and there is much to suggest that it was more widely spread among the Germanic tribes than the material preserved to us would at present suggest.
 The intense concentration of such work in Sweden (helmets and gold-embossed work) does not necessarily prove that it was an exclusively Scandinavian phenomenon.
 The embossed panels from Sutton Hoo show it to have been practised in England too - assuming, of course, that the Sutton Hoo helmet is not itself Scandinavian - and the Pliezhausen brooch and several other continental specimens indicate that the art was popular on the continent also.
+104

 Thus, my conclusion on the basis of the above survey is that the objects of the Sutton Hoo treasure which are claimed as Swedish are not all of Uppland origin, and that recent research has tended to lessen, rather than to reenforce, this relationship.
+105

 But what of the fact of ship-burial itself?
 Dr Bruce-Mitford refers to the Sutton Hoo ship burial in his most recent published work as a 'royal ship-burial of an east-Scandinavian type'.
-While it is true that rich ship-burial is only known in East Anglia and in Uppland as early as the first half of the seventh century, the burial customs typical of Uppland sites are not found at Sutton Hoo.
-Dr Bruce-Mitford has pointed out that
+106 While it is true that rich ship-burial is only known in East Anglia and in Uppland as early as the first half of the seventh century, 107 the burial customs typical of Uppland sites are not found at Sutton Hoo.
+108 Dr Bruce-Mitford has pointed out that

-Sutton Hoo.
-Dr Bruce-Mitford has pointed out that W. Holmqvist, Germanic Art during the First Millennium B.C.
+104 W. Holmqvist, Germanic Art during the First Millennium B.C.
 (Kungl.
-Mr George Speake of the Institute for Archaeology, Oxford, has written on 'A Seventh Century Coin-pendant from Bacton, Norfolk, and its Ornament', Medieval Archaeology 14 (1970), 1-16.
-His suggestions regarding the piece are yet another indication of the wider sphere of the relations between south-eastern England and Sweden.
+Vitterhets Historie och Antikvitets Akademiens Handlingar 9, 1955), 51-2.
+105 Mr George Speake of the Institute for Archaeology, Oxford, has written on 'A Seventh Century Coin-pendant from Bacton, Norfolk, and its Ornament', Medieval Archaeology 14 (1970), 1-16.
+His suggestions regarding the piece are yet another indication of the wider sphere of the relations between southeastern England and Sweden.
 He holds that the pendant is 'an apprentice product of the Sutton Hoo workshop' with its closest analogues in south Swedish C-bracelets of the fifth and early sixth centuries.
-I am indebted to Mr Speake for much useful discussion of the Swedish material, and for his generous loan of a proof-copy of his paper.
-A ship burial which pre-dates the Uppland burials is known from Augurum parish, Blekinge.
+I am indebted to Mr Speake for much useful discussion of the Swedish material, and for his generous loan of a proof-cony of his paper.

+Mr Speake for much useful discussion of the Swedish material, and for his generous loan of a proof-copy of his paper.

+108 Beowulf and the Swenth Century (1971), 90.

+107 A ship burial which pre-dates the Uppland burials is known from Augurum parish, Blekinge.
 It was excavated in 1895 by Oscar Montelius, and was discussed more recently by Birgit Arrhenius, 'Båtgraven från Augerum', Tor 6 (1960), 167-85.
-Dr Arrhenius's conclusions (183) on the relations of this boat-burial are interesting: 'The Uppland boat grave cemeteries seen often to be situated at or near trading centres.
+Dr Arrhenius's conclusions (183) on the relations of this boat-burial are interesting: 'The Uppland boat grave cemeteries seem often to be situated at or near trading centres.
 The Augerum grave shows that the Lyckeby river was of some importance as a trade route, and it is interesting in this connection to note that two gold hoards have been found on the islands of Sturkö and Tjurkö at the approaches to this river.
-The Sturkö hoard comprised 4 gold bracelets and 2 Roman solidi; that from Tjurkö yielded a sword pommel with garnet inlag [sic].
+The Sturkö hoard comprised 4 gold bracelets and 2 Roman solidi; that from Tjurkö yielded a sword pommel with garnet inlay [sic].
 The closest parallels to the pommel are to be found in the Vendel culture in Uppland and the Sutton Hoo ship burial in England, the latter thus bearing witness to the same connections as the finds from the Augerum ship-burial.'

-'Recent theories', 64.
+108 'Recent theories', 64.